sreidy/DATA601_HW2/README.md

 In this project, we take a look at [Spotify Track Feature Data](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).

-Scenario: As we will try to predict a counties median house price, we suppose we are working for CA housing department.
-As a result of this project we will give them suggested median housing prices based on a counties demographic information.

 Task Example: What type of music is the most dancable, or the most lyrically dense?
 How could this data be used to build a genre classifier for a future  projects.

 # Goals